-Ideally, you’d have done the same inspection when you moved in, noting any issues, and coming to an agreement with the landlord or property management company about what would be done or not done in order to fix anything in the apartment.
+Ideally, you’d have done the same inspection with your landlord when you moved in, noting any issues, and coming to an agreement about what would be done or not done to fix issues in the apartment.
 You can use this as a baseline for discussions when you’re moving out by comparing the state of the flat when you moved in versus the state of the flat when you’re moving out.

 Damages resulting from normal wear and tear cannot be deducted from your deposit, but damages resulting from negligence, accidents, or abuse of the dwelling by you, guests, or pets can be taken from your deposit.
 Unfortunately, the definition of wear and tear is a subjective one and is often the cause of disputes between landlords and tenants.
-Speak with your landlord or property management company and come to an agreement about how much, if anything, will be deducted from your security deposit.
+Speak with your landlord or property management company and come to a clear agreement (in writing!) about how much, if anything, will be deducted from your security deposit.

-9) Hire a mover
+9) Hire A Mover

 If you don’t have much to move or don’t have very far to move, there’s always the option of calling upon your loved ones for help by walking, using public transit, or scheduling a taxi.
-If you or one of your buds have a driver’s licence, rent a van for as little as €3 per hour from Robben Wientjes.
+If you or one of your buds have a driver’s license, rent a van for as little as €3 per hour from Robben Wientjes.

 As I don’t have a German driver’s license, I used Mark With a Van on recommendation from several friends.
-His prices are very reasonable and he’ll pick you and all your stuff up, driving you to your new place.
+His prices are reasonable and he’ll pick you and all your stuff up, and drive you to your new place.
 Just know that he’s cheap for a reason – he works alone and expects you to haul items alongside him.
 Withhold your diva tendencies (like I reluctantly did) and get to work.
-Alternatively, you can try Girl With a Big Car or Sunshine Cleaning or Spic and Span who will help you lug your belongings around Berlin for a good price.
+Alternatively, try Girl With a Big Car or Schwester Esther who will help you lug your belongings around Berlin for an affordable price.

-Big name, reputable moving companies in Berlin include Movinga, Zapf, and Run Umzuege.
+Big-name, reputable moving companies in Berlin include Movinga, Zapf, and Run Umzuege.
 Such companies will offer different levels of service like packing and unpacking, disassembling and assembling furniture, and even taking care of things like arranging to have a parking space reserved in front of your building.
 Call around to get quotes and references from multiple companies before making a final decision.
 Also, make sure your move includes insurance in case they damage your flat or belongings during the move.

 You can also call this hotline at (030) 90 24 99 0 if you’re in a rush to score an appointment.
-The hotline is open weekdays from 7:00 am – 8:00 pm.
+The hotline is open on weekdays from 7:00 am – 8:00 pm.

 Hopefully, you’re moving into an apartment where you can live legally and your landlord or property management company’s willing and able to provide you with the paperwork you need to register your new address at the Bürgeramt.
-Bring everything with you on your visit including valid identification like a passport or work permit, your previous Anmeldung, your new rental contract, this form filled out and signed by your landlord, and this form filled out by you.
+Bring everything with you on your visit including valid identification like a passport or work permit, your previous Anmeldung (if applicable), your new rental contract, this form filled out and signed by your landlord, and this form filled out by you.
 View this guide for extra help.

-11) Forward your mail
+11) Forward Your Mail

 As it may take some time to change your address everywhere, you can use a mail forward service to have your post sent to your new address for a set period of time.
-It’s fairly inexpensive, starting at around €25 for six months – check the Deutschepost website for more information.
+It’s fairly inexpensive, starting at around €25 for six months – check the Deutsche Post website for more information.

-Read our detailed guide about how mail forwarding in Germany works.
+Recommended Reading: Our detailed guide about how mail forwarding in Germany works.

 12) Change your Address

-You’ll need to change your address everywhere by calling, emailing, or sending a written letter to the various parties.
-Places you’ll need to change your address with include your employer, bank, insurance provider, health insurance company, phone/cable/internet provider, doctor, dentist, gym, the ARD, and more.
+You’ll need to change your address everywhere by calling, emailing, or sending a written letter to various parties.
+Places you’ll need to change your address include your employer, bank, insurance provider, health insurance company, phone/cable/internet provider, doctor, dentist, gym, the ARD, and more.

-13) Return your keys
+13) Return Your Keys

 Before handing your keys back, make sure you haven’t forgotten any of your belongings, left any heaters running, on left any taps dripping.
 If you’re not taking your kitchen appliances with you, make sure the fridge is emptied and unplugged as well.
 Check your mailbox one last time too.

-Unfortunately, it can take up to 6–12 months before you get your security deposit returned to you, while your landlord waits to access any damage costs and gets the final heating and water bills.
-Unfortunately, this means you cannot count on using this money towards the security deposit on your new apartment.
+It can actually take up to 6–12 months before you get your security deposit returned to you, as your landlord waits to access any damage costs and gets the final year-end heating and water bills (Nebenkosten).

 When planning my last move, I was so excited that I started shopping right away by ordering things on Amazon, Zara Home, and splurging at TK Maxx.
 While it was fun, it just made for more things to pack and move.